 17. In the event of a government-declared quarantine or state of emergency, does your country’s law override contractual provisions and allow for actions that might contradict a collective bargaining agreement (CBA)?

-In the event of a government-declared quarantine or state of emergency, such mandate indeed overrides any contractual or CBA provisions.
+In the context of state of emergency, contractual or CBA provisions must be complied with.

 18. According to your government’s health department, what are the steps that employees should follow to notify the authorities that they suspect or are confirmed to have a COVID-19 infection?